Instagram can be a valuable tool for artists, but it wasn't for me.

-Instagram for artists is a valuable tool.
-Being one of the most intuitive ways for artists to share their work online, Instagram can easily boost your business in art.
+Being one of the most intuitive ways for artists to share their work online, Instagram can easily boost awareness for your art.

 Since I started my art business in 2005, I've solely focused on growing my art newsletter.
 Using my art newsletter and the main means of inviting my audience to collect my art.
 Pretty much ignoring social media altogether.